cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 a VOPRF in the Random Oracle Model by hashing a signature-message pair, where the signature is computed using from a deterministic blind signature protocol.

-This document specifies a protocol for the RSA Blind Signature Scheme with Appendix (RSABSSA).
-In order to facilitate deployment, we define it in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library.
+This document specifies a protocol for computing the RSA blind signatures using RSA-PSS encoding, denoted RSABSSA.
+In order to facilitate deployment, it is defined in such a way that the resulting (unblinded) signature can be verified with a standard RSA-PSS library.

 # Requirements Notation